migp11/spheroid-tnf-v2-emews/README.md

 `Usage: run_sweep.sh EXPERIMENT_ID INPUT SETTINGS_XML (e.g. run_sweep.sh exp_1 data/input.txt data/settings_template_3D.xml)`

-This shell scripts is a wrapper to lunch the model exploration workflow based on the sweep search (`swift_run_sweep.swift`)
+This shell script is a wrapper to lunch the model exploration workflow based on the sweep search (`swift_run_sweep.swift`)

 Sweep experiments require three parameters.:

  - `EXPERIMENT_ID`: this is the name of the folder where the results will be stored `experiments/EXPERIMENT_ID`
- - `INPUT`: is a txt file where each line correspond to a JSON dictionary where the keys must be a correct path to a model parameter in the XML config file:
+ - `INPUT`: is a .txt file where each line corresponds to a JSON dictionary where the keys must be a correct path to a model parameter in the XML config file:
 ^
     <br>
     `{ "user_parameters.duration_add_tnf": 5.2, "user_parameters.concentration_tnf": 0.14, "user_parameters.time_add_tnf": 420.0}`